FallenChen/Java-Concurrent-DataStructure-In-Go/README.md

-## clone Java Concurrent Data Structures In go
+## Not Only Clone Java Concurrent Data Structures In go